Top 11 U.S. Big Mountain Ski Resorts: Opinion From a Freestyle Skier

 Snowbird and Alta from the air.

 Hold up, hold up, hold up!
 Ryan, are these not two separate resorts?
-Yea they are, but for the sake of my list I combined them as I see them as a single area with very similar terrain.
-Alta/Snowbird and Little Cottonwood Canyon is a paradise for big mountain skiers.
+Yeah, they are, but for the sake of my list, I combined them as I see them as a single area with very similar terrain.
+Alta/Snowbird and Little Cottonwood Canyon are a paradise for big mountain skiers.
 Only a short drive from Salt Lake City, both resorts do see big crowds at times, but that does not diminish its advanced terrain.
 Some notable areas in both resorts include Mt.
 Baldy, Eagle’s Nest, Cecret Chutes, and East Castle.
 One of my favorite parts of Utah’s most advanced resorts is the jumps.
-There is a great culture of building out natural hips around the two resorts.
-Almost every chairlift gives riders the ability to jump backcountry style hits that you mostly see in movies and not in resort.
+There is a great culture of building natural hips around the two resorts.
+Almost every chairlift allows riders to jump backcountry-style hits that you mostly see in movies and not in resorts.
 Alta and Snowbird combine easy in-resort access with advanced backcountry-like terrain, making it an easy pick to place at number 4 on my list.

 Montana